twisterghost/jankbot/README.md

 ## Adding Modules

 Jankbot is designed to use custom modules to extend his abilities.
-To add a module, begin by placing the module source files in the `bot_modules/` directory.
+To add a module, place the module source folder in the `bot_modules/` directory.
 Jankbot will load the module next time you run the program.

 ## Administrating Your Jankbot